Top 30 Highest – Paying Jobs In New Jersey In 2022

-According to USA Wage, the highest-paying jobs in New Jersey are those of family medicine physician, with an average annual salary of $203,620.
-The second highest-paying jobs are those of natural sciences manager, with an average salary of $191,860.
+The highest-paying job in New Jersey is family medicine physician, with an average annual salary of $203,620, according to USA Wage.
+The second-highest-paying job is natural sciences manager, with an average salary of $191,860.

 Here are the top 30 highest–paying jobs that will give you a lot of opportunities and high wages in New Jersey.